 The main character of Assassination Classroom is Koro Sensei, a powerful alien octopus creature who destroyed 70% of the moon.
 He claims that within a year, he will destroy Earth, but he offers a chance for mankind to avoid this fate.
-He declares that he wants to be the teacher for class 3-E at Kunugigaoka Junior High School, and the Japanese government offers the class a 10 billion yen reward to the student who can kill the Koro Sensei before the year is up.
+He declares that he wants to be the teacher for Class 3-E at Kunugigaoka Junior High School, and the Japanese government offers the class a 10 billion yen reward to the student who can kill the Koro Sensei before the year is up.
 Unfortunately, it’s not as easy as it sounds, since the alien can move at Mach 20.
 Also, as part of the agreement, Koro Sensei is unable to harm the students in any way.
-A government official named Tadaomi Karasuma becomes important to the story when he becomes class 3-E’s P.E. instructor.
+A government official named Tadaomi Karasuma becomes important to the story when he becomes Class 3-E’s P.E. instructor.

-Assassination Classroom Volume 2
+Assassination Classroom Volume Two

 Written by: Yusei Matsui

 Volume Two introduces a new character named Irina Jelavich, an assassin posing as a foreign language teacher for Class 3-E. She’s a voluptuous woman who discovers that Koro Sensei has a weakness for breasts, which she tries to use to her advantage.
 She also kisses Nagisa and pushes his face into her breasts in order to get her hands on the notes that he’s been taking on Koro Sensei since Volume One.
 Irina sets up what she thinks is the perfect assassination attempt, but it fails because she didn’t believe that regular bullets wouldn’t harm Koro Sensei.